spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 - The GraphQL data connector does not support pagination.
 - The GraphQL data connector does not support variables in the query.
-- Acceleration only works with `arrow` engine.
+- Acceleration of response nested data only works with `arrow` engine.
 Support for other engines is in progress.
-- Object or array handling in the response is required by using the `json_path` parameter.
 :::
 ## Configuration